joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 So, we do need a WordPress user in scope as we need to associate the post to someone, but we need to adjust the capabilities down to what the access token indicates.
 We'll do that by hooking into `determine_current_user` when we have an access token on a WP REST API route.

 To avoid a big block of unmaintained code here, I put the required logic for all of this in a [repo on GitHub](https://github.com/joshcanhelp/wp-rest-api-auth0/).
-The README walks through installation using Composer as well as manually.
-You can spin it all up on Docker using [this Gist](https://gist.github.com/joshcanhelp/0e35b657ca03142e3d79595c28bb3ed7).
+The README walks through installation using Composer as well as doing it manually.
+A few highlights of what [the code](https://github.com/joshcanhelp/wp-rest-api-auth0/blob/main/src/wp-rest-api-auth0.php) is doing:

-Our last step will be integrating Auth0 with WordPress and dealing with users that have not been created there yet.
+1. We add a new filter to the [`determine_current_user` hook](https://developer.wordpress.org/reference/hooks/determine_current_user/)
+2. We check if the request is for the WP API.
+If not, we return the `$user` that was passed in.
+3. We check the request for an `Authorization` header set to `Bearer SOME_STRING`.
+If the header is not there or not formatted correctly, we return the same `$user`.
+4. At this point, we consider the request OAuth 2 protected and will fail requests that do not conform.
+5. We attempt to verify the access token as a valid JWT formatted like an ID token.
+6. We attempt to find a user in WordPress with the same Auth0 user ID found in the `sub` claim.
+7. If everything up to this point is successful, we walk through the user's capabilities and remove all of the capabilities that do not appear in the `scope` claim of the access token.
+8. We set the `global $current_user` to the modified user object and return the user ID.

 ## Manage WP users with Auth0